sg1000000/EN15091/Chapter5.6.md

 **5.6.3.1  Expression of results**

-The results of the measurements taken in accordance with EN ISO 3822-1 through EN ISO 3822−4 are expressed by the acoustic level of the tapware *L*ap in dB(A).
+The results of the measurements taken in accordance with EN ISO 3822-1 through EN ISO 3822−4 are expressed by the acoustic level of the tapware Lap in dB(A).

 **5.6.3.2  Determination of the acoustic group**